Nikitadevs/Nikitadevs/README.md

 - 🤝 I’m looking for help with **Expanding the knowledge about DevOps**

-- 👨‍💻 All of my projects are available at [ikitadev.netlify.app](nikitadev.netlify.app)
+- 👨‍💻 All of my projects are available at [nikitadev.netlify.app](nikitadev.netlify.app)

 - 💬 Ask me about **react and backend in general**